timkeller/timkeller.github.io/_posts/2014-01-13-rebooting.markdown

 Initially I'll be helping the CG Pipeline team with some tools development - specifically for [Maya](http://www.autodesk.com/products/autodesk-maya/overview) and [Houdini](http://www.sidefx.com).
 New, unknown, exciting.
 It's a massive change, but I must admit that my first week has been fantastic.
 Sometimes the most uncomfortable decision turns out to be the best decision.

-I'm still consulting to the team at Staffroom, and plan to do so for the foreseeable future.
+I'm still serving as an advisor team at Staffroom, and plan to do so for the foreseeable future.

 So here's to the next chapter...